OasisDigital/ng-doc-portal/README.md

 ```

 ## Possible Improvements to the Document Page Files

-- The `title` and `route` properties could probably just be combined into just the `title`.
-The ultimate route would just end up as a kebab case version of the title.

-- Allow for the title to set the "grouping" of the various pages.

 - Once Angular supports Optional Modules, the `ngModule` export could be removed from the config; letting the component itself handle the typical module declarations, imports, and providers.